 - If shadowing is permitted.
-A minimum of 4 hours shadowing is required in a hospital or medical center radiology department.
-If shadowing is permitted.
-Otherwise a brief tour will be given at the time of interview either in person or virtually
+A minimum of 4 hours of shadowing is recommended in a hospital or medical center radiology department.
+Otherwise a brief tour will be given at the time of interview either in person or virtually.

-- Overall GPA in college must be a minimum of 2.5
+- Overall college GPA must be a minimum of 2.0.

 - Admission to the program is based on a point system that awards points for GPA of program pre-requisites, complete application, and interview score.

-Prior to entering Mercy Hospital’s School of Radiologic Technology, several prerequisites must be completed with at least a “C” average (or the prerequisite must be repeated) at an accredited college or university.
-A CPR/BLS certification is also required.
+Prior to entering Cleveland Clinic Mercy Hospital’s School of Radiologic Technology, several prerequisites must be completed with at least a “C” average (or the prerequisite must be repeated) at an accredited college or university.

 - Anatomy and Physiology I.